hartmutlentz/TemporalNetworkAccessibility/README.md

 ```
 where the columns are separated by tabs.
 Thus, the file is a standard edge list with an additional time column.
 Examples are in the *edgelists* folder.

 Additionally, more options could be used in this step.
 You can use option *directed=True*, if your network is directed (default is undirected).
 The option *write_label_file=True* (default is *False*) can be used, if you have nodes names that are not "matrix label friendly", as names for example.
-If *write_label_file=True*, an additional file is written into the woring directory, which contains the old and new node labels.
+If *write_label_file=True*, an additional file is written into the working directory, which contains the old and new node labels.

 ### Step 2
 ```python